 - 12.1 A Service User's wishes, network and situation may vary on a regular basis.
 Therefore, consent to sharing information needs to be a dynamic rather than fixed-point process. - 12.2 As a minimum, Information needs to be collected at the following points:- - When there is specific information to be shared, such as distribution of care plans, or sharing of information with other agencies. - When someone is admitted to an inpatient setting, a signed copy will be saved within the health and social care records and reviewed regularly throughout the inpatient stay. - 12.3 This information needs to be checked and updated at each contact with the Service User, with a minimum at cluster / care review. - 12.4 This information needs to be clearly labelled as 'consent to share information'. - 12.5 Consent to share will be recorded in the health and social care records, within the progress notes or a form can be used which may be signed by the Service User if felt appropriate.
-If a form is used, a record of the consent must be recorded in the progress notes. - 12.6 Where a Service User states that information should not be shared with a close family member, agency or another person who has a legitimate need to be kept informed of some aspect of his/her health, mental health workers are required to:- - Ensure that the person has considered the risks and benefit of the decision without seeking to influence; - Regularly confirm the Service User's wishes; - Document these discussions in the health record; - Continue working with a Carer and family even when there is consent to sharing concerns.
+If a form is used, a record of the consent must be recorded in the progress notes. - 12.6 Where a Service User states that information should not be shared with a close family member, agency or another person who has a legitimate need to be kept informed of some aspect of his/her health, mental health workers are required to:- - Ensure that the person has considered the risks and benefit of the decision without seeking to influence; - Regularly revisit the Service User's wishes with them to ensure they reflect their current viewpoint; - Document these discussions in the health record; - Continue communicating with Carers about their own needs and observations even when there is no consent to share about the service user.